-Table 10.3 The Volume Offset characteristic
+Table 10.4 The Volume Offset characteristic

-The Volume_Offset is two octets long, as it allows values from -255 to 255.
-The value of the Volume_Offset is added to the value of Volume_State to provide a total volume value for rendering.
+The Volume\Offset is two octets long, as it allows values from -255 to 255.
+The value of the Volume\Offset is added to the value of Volume\State to provide a total volume value for rendering.
+The specification does not define what should happen when a combination of VCS and VOCS values exceed the maximum or minimum rendering value for one of the Acceptors, when the other still has room for adjustment.
+It is left to the implementation to decide whether further changes are accepted by the Acceptors.

-The Change_Counter is the same concept we saw in the Volume Control Service and is used to ensure that any Client issuing a Volume Offset Command is aware of the current status of the Volume Offset.
+The Change\Counter is the same concept we saw in the Volume Control Service and is used to ensure that any Client issuing a Volume Offset Command is aware of the current status of the Volume Offset.
 Note that although it is the same concept and has the same name, it is a separate instance.
-Every instance of VOCS, as well as the single instance of VCS, maintain their own value of Change_Counter, which is updated when there is any change to their Volume_Offset or Volume_State field value.
+Every instance of VOCS, as well as the single instance of VCS, maintains its own value of Change\Counter, which is updated when there is any change to their Volume\Offset or Volume\State field value.